hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

      - false
      - Integer
      - Number of seconds to wait for response before timing out.
 Default: 60
-   * - tolerance
+   * - tolerance_sec
      - false
      - Integer
-     - Number of minutes between scheduled time and actual delivery time that is acceptable.
+     - Number of seconds between scheduled time and actual delivery time that is acceptable.
 If the time difference is more than this, then the event is dropped.
-Default: 360 (6 hours)
+Default: 21600 (6 hours)